Loreck-SWGOH/SWGOH-Mod-Squad/README.md

   (re-)initializing the database will cause your Flask server to fail, so make sure you fix them.

-* If you get `ERROR: database "amazon" is being accessed by other users`, that means you likely have Flask or another `psql` still running; terminate them and re-run `db/setup.sh`.
+* If you get `ERROR: database "mod_squad" is being accessed by other users`, that means you likely have Flask or another `psql` still running; terminate them and re-run `db/setup.sh`.
 If you cannot seem to find where you are running them, a sure way to get rid of